 Since our start in 2001, student success has always been the center of Primavera’s mission and focus.
 As we’ve grown into the largest high school in Arizona, we’ve constantly re-evaluated and improved to ensure we provide the quality education our students deserve.

 Our Guidance Department has a stellar program structured around student needs.
 We do not simply assign our students to counselors according to last names; instead, we provide each student with certified Guidance counselors, and experienced support staff that includes paraprofessionals and College and Career Specialists to ensure each student achieves his or her academic goals.

 “Primavera’s Guidance Department consists of Counselors, College and Career Specialists and Guidance paraprofessionals working together to support students and staff.
-Their role is to help all students in the areas of academic achievement, personal/social development and career development, ensuring today’s students become the productive, well-adjusted adults of tomorrow.” – Elaine Taylor, Executive Director of Guidance and Student Services
+Their role is to help all students in the areas of academic achievement, personal/social development and career development, ensuring today’s students become the productive, well-adjusted adults of tomorrow.” – Elaine Taylor, Director of Guidance and Student Services

 Learn more about our guidance structure below.

 A highly trained team of paraprofessionals serve as the front line for the guidance department.
 They answer the general reception line for the guidance department (480.405.2714).
 If you have general inquiries or you are not sure who you need to speak with in the guidance department, they can answer your questions or find the appropriate staff member to assist you Monday through Friday from 8:00 a.m. to 5:00 p.m.
 They are also responsible for assigning courses for all new and continuing students in collaboration with the Guidance Counselors.